The Perfume Accord: Definition, Composition, and the Great Olfactory Families

 There are two main types of accords:

-Examples of complex accords:
+Examples of complex accords that defined generations:

 - Jasmine + bergamot + violet = tea accord (found in Bvlgari Eau Parfumée au Thé Vert, CK One, Déclaration by Cartier)